John Shaft

-John Shaft is a fictional character created by author/screenwriter Ernest Tidyman for the 1970 novel of the same name.
-He was portrayed by Richard Roundtree in the original 1971 film and in its four sequels, Shaft's Big Score!
-(1972), Shaft in Africa (1973), Shaft (2000) and Shaft (2019), and the seven 1973–74 Shaft television films, with Samuel L. Jackson portraying his son (introduced as his nephew), named John Shaft II, in Shaft (2000) and Shaft (2019), and Jessie Usher portraying the character's grandson (named John "J.J."
+John Shaft is a fictional private investigator created by author/screenwriter Ernest Tidyman for the 1970 novel of the same name.
+He was portrayed by Richard Roundtree in the original 1971 film and in its four sequels—Shaft's Big Score!
+(1972), Shaft in Africa (1973), Shaft (2000) and Shaft (2019)—as well as in the seven 1973–74 Shaft television films.
+Samuel L. Jackson portrayed his son (introduced as his nephew), named John Shaft II, in Shaft (2000) and Shaft (2019), and Jessie Usher portrayed the character's grandson (named John "J.J."
 Shaft Jr.) in Shaft (2019).
 The blurb on the paperback on which the original film is based states Shaft is "Hotter than Bond, cooler than Bullitt."

 Fictional biography

 Abilities

 John Shaft's weapon of choice is a Smith & Wesson Model 36, Beretta 92FS or an M1911 pistol.
 Shaft is also a practitioner of several styles of martial arts that includes western Boxing, Wing Chun, Judo, Jujitsu, Shotokan, and Kyokushin Karate.